 The cheapest option is to travel across to Sweden from Copenhagen by bus.
 Choose from the Flixbus which runs 15 buses a day from Copenhagen to Malmo or the Nettbuss with 7 buses available.

-Tickets can be purchased through the TrainLine on the like below which sells Flixbus tickets – you can compare prices and times for both trains and buses on their website.
+Tickets can be purchased through Omio on the link below which sells Flixbus tickets – you can compare prices and times for both trains and buses on their website.

 There is also bus route 999 which travels from Copenhagen-Malmö from several locations in Copenhagen.
 You can find more information on this option here!

 The easiest, fastest and most efficient method is travelling by train between the two cities.
 Trains leave from København H (the city’s central train station) every 20 minutes and it takes approx 35 minutes to cross the Øresund Bridge to Sweden!

 Train tickets from Copenhagen to Malmo cost about 77 Danish Krone.

 The quickest route is 30 minutes.
 The first train leaving Copenhagen is at 00:12, the last is at 23:52.
 There are an average of 69 trains a day between Copenhagen and Malmo, leaving approximately every 29 minutes.